HaoNLe/FashionWebapp/IntroTodeepLearning.md

 Let us assume our network is tasked with learning to distinguish between hotdog not hotdog.
 Typically gradient descent begins by initializing our parameters randomly and then running each data sample through the model.
 It then computes the loss function - basically outputs some number that indicates how accurate the model is by comparing the prediction vs. the actual label.
 It then utilizes backpropagation to calculate the gradient - how does each weight affect the accuracy of our model - and adjusts the weights to make the model more accurate.
 Rinse and repeat.

 So in our example we adjust the parameters after running through the entire dataset.
 We make the network compute the prediction of every datapoint before "learning" from our results.
 This can get extremely expensive when datasets are large.
 Introducing *stochastic* gradient descent [here](https://developers.google.com/machine-learning/crash-course/reducing-loss/stochastic-gradient-descent) and [here](http://deeplearning.stanford.edu/tutorial/supervised/OptimizationStochasticGradientDescent/).
 Stochastic Gradient Descent optimizes by updating the weights or "learning" after a subset of data - called a *batch* - as opposed to the entire dataset.
+SGD also has the advantage of being more stable during training.
+Here's an analogy as to why: imagine a professor who gives feedback to a student on every mistake they make as opposed to every 1000 mistakes.
+It'll be much easier for the student to learn from 1 mistake as opposed to 1000 at a time.

 So now we know when we update the weights.
 What about how much do we change them?
 See the below image for a visualization: